Hvalba: Hvalbiareiði and Norðbergseiði

 On the west coast there is a place of call that makes it possible to go fishing in small boats from both sides of the island.
 The place has two names; it is called Hvalbiareiði or Fiskieiði.
 The name Hvalbiareiði refers to the name of the village Hvalba, Fiskieiði refers to the fact that this place used to be a fish harbour.
 There are still a few boat houses there, but most of them are ruins.
-Most of the men of Hvalba are member of the crews of one of the trawlers of the village.
+Most of the men of Hvalba are members of the crews of one of the trawlers of the village.
 Many people from Hvalba own their share of these trawlers.
 There is another "Eiði" in Hvalba, it is called Norðbergseiði, named after a mountain nearby, which is called Norðberg.
 Norðbergseiði is the northern one of the two "eidi".
 Norðbergseiði and Hvalbiareiði are separated by the mountain Grímsfjall (the Mountain of Grímur).

 Tourism

 Tourism has been developing over the past few years.
 Some people from Hvalba started to arrange boat trips to the uninhabited island Lítla Dímun in 2009, and the same year some men from Hvalba started to offer síging, which is a kind of rappelling (abseiling) for tourists on Norðbergseiði.
 There have also been arranged BBQ evenings with blues music on Fiskieiði combined with boat trips along the cliffs of Hvalba and rappelling.
 The coal mines are also a tourist attraction.
 There are high mountains around Hvalba, some tourists enjoy going for hiking trips from Nes-Hvalba via the gorge Káragjógv to Trongisvágur.
 There are cairns, which people can follow.
 Before the tunnel came in 1963 the path along the cairns was the only way to get from Hvalba to Trongisvágur and the part of the island which is south of Hvalba.
 There are now public toilets in Hvalba and in Sandvík.